cfillion/reapack-index/README.md

 database in ReaPack format.
 See also [MetaHeader](https://github.com/cfillion/metaheader)'s documentation.

+Tag not explicitly marked as required are optional.

 ### Package Tags

 These tags affects an entire package.
 Changes to any of those tags are